Vyral/brett-jennings-recruiting/_posts/2024-03-06-mastering-buyer-s-broker-agreement-to-get-full-commission.md

 * The conversation you need to be having with every buyer to prepare them for what’s happening or will happen
 * Proven scripts and dialogues to have the challenging conversation around commissions
 * Creative ways to negotiate your fee so it doesn’t have to come out of your buyer's pocket
-* ...and so much more.
+* …and so much more.

 Ready to learn how to powerfully navigate these shifting commission conversations with confidence and ease?<br><br>Watch the replay to learn more.